 Most women over 50 don’t plan to spend their so-called “retirement years” sitting on the sidelines.
 Baby boomer women — PRiME Women, in particular — want to do more than discover hobbies and travel (although those are certainly fun, too).
-Instead, women are increasingly looking for encore careers, second careers that provide opportunities to try something new or give back in some way — or both.
+Instead, women are increasingly looking for second acts careers that provide opportunities to try something new or give back in some way — or both.
 They’re looking for meaningful second acts.

 These women are not alone.
 The Bureau of Labor Statistics notes that the percentage of people 55 and older in the labor force is more than 40%, an increase from 29% in 1993.